radiegtya/meteoris2/README.md

 **METEORIS IS THE SOLUTION!**

-###WHAT'S NEW IN V0.9.6
+###WHAT'S NEW IN V0.9.7
-- bug fixing for issue "too small max length for field name #26".
-Thanks to @anderson916.
-- mugen enhancement for issue "camel hump collection name support #27".
-Thanks to @anderson916.
+- Roles addition #20 (RBAC) for meteoris Thanks to @MercedesAMG1
-- mugen now enabling user to choose what they will generate. this also answer for issue about 'boilerplates in general #21'.
-Thanks to @MercedesAMG1 & @ssteinerx.
+- Adding change profile n change password
+- Add two default user admin and demo
+- some code refractoring for mugen

 ###WHAT'S INSIDE METEORIS?